mdekstrand/cs533-web/assignments/A5/index.md

 Finally, try an [XGBoost][] classifier.
 It is similar to a random forest, but it uses a different mechanism for building its decision trees.
-The {py:class}`xgboost.XGBRegressor` class provides an implementation of XGBoost that works exactly like a SciKit-Learn model.
+The {py:class}`xgboost.XGBClassifier` class provides an implementation of XGBoost that works exactly like a SciKit-Learn model.
 You will first need to install the `py-xgboost` package from Conda or the `xgboost` package with `pip`.